vk4bay/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a previously installed I2C bus or device is no longer needed, it's recommended to recycle the resource by calling :cpp:func:`i2c_master_bus_rm_device` or :cpp:func:`i2c_del_master_bus`, so as to release the underlying hardware.

-Please note that removing all devices attached to bus before delete the master bus.

 Install I2C slave device
 ~~~~~~~~~~~~~~~~~~~~~~~~